-Your doctor may also order a test to measure cardiac troponin, or CTn.
-This test is
+Your healthcare provider may also order a test to measure cardiac troponin, or CTn.

-more commonly used than CK-MB because it more specifically shows heart damage.
+This test is more commonly used than CK-MB because it more specifically shows heart

-Your doctor may also order an electrocardiogram, or ECG, to measure electrical activity
+Your healthcare provider may also order an electrocardiogram, or ECG, to measure electrical

 What do my test results mean?

 Test results may vary depending on your age, gender, health history, the method used